games resources

 Taskmaster

 Channel 4's Taskmaster series has got some quirky games to play, even if all you learn is that charades are far more fun if you use giant sponge hands.
-You can see the sort of games they play on Channel 4's website:
+You can see the sort of games they play on Channel 4's website, as well as getting the feel of the series.

 Sian Pearson, Youth Pastor at St. Andrew's, Kendray produced some great task ideas and leaders' notes for Taskmaster which she shares here: